 - Secure data connection and transfer – usage data is securely transferred into your corporate network

 - Multiple tenants – connection to multiple SharePoint Online tenants

 - High performance – support for large, enterprise level portals

 - Integration of User Profiles – from SharePoint Online

-An organization with over tens of thousands of employees needs to track its SharePoint Online / Office 365 usage.
-CardioLog Analytics offers a bold answer to this challenge, with a advanced integration and tailored SharePoint Online / Office 365 reports.
+An organization with over tens of thousands of employees needs to track its SharePoint Online/Office 365 usage.
+CardioLog Analytics offers a bold answer to this challenge with its advanced integration and tailored SharePoint Online/Office 365 reports.
 It can easily analyze the portal with the option for visitor segmentation according to an organization’s portal contact information.
-This is all done while adhering to an organization’s goals and desire for a cloud-based integration.
-Within one brilliantly designed dashboard, a bird’s eye perspective of the SharePoint portal allows this organization to both zoom out and zoom in at their convenience, at which point they’re really soaring above the clouds.
+This is all done while adhering to an organization’s goals and desire for cloud-based integration.
+Within one brilliantly designed dashboard, a bird’s eye perspective of the SharePoint portal allows this organization to zoom in and out at their convenience.

 Anywhere Access – Get your Reports on the Fly